-The Cardiff University Festival of Running kicks off proceedings on Saturday morning just outside City Hall in Cathays Park.
-A whole host of family races and activities will be taking place at the Festival of Running, so be sure to check it out to get your first feel of the Cardiff University Cardiff Half Marathon experience.
+The Wizz Air Cardiff Half Junior kicks off proceedings on Saturday morning just outside City Hall in Cathays Park.
+A whole host of family races and activities will be taking place, so be sure to check it out to get your first feel of the Wizz Air Cardiff Half Marathon experience.
 While you’re there, check out the National Museum just next to the City Hall, with its collection of art and natural history.

 If you’re wanting to explore the city’s surroundings, head out

 to the Brecon Beacons to either see or walk Pen Y Fan, the highest peak in

 south Wales.
 The quintessentially Welsh town of Brecon is full of lots of small

 pubs and cafes, perfect for lunch or a quick drink.

 Come back via St Fagans, a village situated on the outskirts of Cardiff.
 Here, you’ll find the open-air museum dedicated to the culture, architecture and lifestyle of Welsh people through the ages.
 St Fagans is your best stop to try out some of the local cuisine – perhaps some Bara Brith or traditional Welsh cawl.